Green Hell (video game)

 Green Hell is a 2019 survival video game by Creepy Jar.
-The game takes place in the Amazon rainforest and was released for Windows, Nintendo Switch, PlayStation 4, and Xbox One.
+The game takes place in the Amazon rainforest and was initially released for Windows in September 2019.
+A port for Nintendo Switch was released in October 2020, and versions for PlayStation 4 and Xbox One released in June 2021.
+The game was made available in August 2024 for PlayStation 5 and Xbox Series X/S. The game concluded its development on September 3rd, 2024, with a final update introducing decorative features.

 Gameplay

-The game is played in first-person perspective in single player mode or in coop multiplayer.
+The game is played in first-person perspective in single-player mode or in coop multiplayer.
 It is an open world simulation in which the player has to ensure their survival by collecting raw materials and food.
 However, the character, Jake, cannot rely on the accumulation of these essentials alone.
 Players also need to craft shelter and weapons with the materials they have collected.
 The player begins in a lone jungle camp without any further context.
 Throughout the game, dynamic changes occur within the environment, which influences the physical and psychological state of the character, e.g. in the form of hallucinations.
 Furthermore, the player must maintain a balanced diet with the help of a smartwatch.
-The smartwatch provides an insight of the nutrients that the character lacks by alerting the player through the player's health.
-The player must sleep enough and must maintain their health, e.g. by avoiding contact with poisonous animals or unsavory food and by avoiding injuries.
+The smartwatch provides an insight into the nutrients that the character lacks by alerting the player through the player's health.
+The player must sleep enough and must maintain their health, e.g. by avoiding contact with venomous animals or unsavory food and by avoiding injuries.
 The player can make medicine and bandages, which allow them to restore health.
 Infected wounds can be treated by putting maggots in the wound and bandaging it once the maggots have cleared away the dead flesh.
 A compass and GPS serve as navigation aids.

 In the optional story mode, the player follows a frame story that revolves around the search for their missing wife.

 A prequel to the original release, titled Spirits of Amazonia Part 1, was released on January 28, 2021.
-Spirits of Amazonia Part 2 released on June 22, 2021.
-Both offer single-player and co-op game play.
+Spirits of Amazonia Part 2 was released on June 22, 2021.
+Both offer single-player and co-op gameplay.

 Story

-The story revolves around anthropologist named Jake Higgins, who wakes up in the jungle on the edge of the Amazon River.
-He tries to familiarize himself with the surroundings to ensure his survival and to find his wife Mia who went missing after going on a solo trip to the nearby tribal village.
-She is a linguist and wants to make the first contact with the indigenous people Yabahuaca.
+The story revolves around anthropologist Jake Higgins, who wakes up in the jungle on the edge of the Amazon River.
+He tries to familiarize himself with the surroundings to ensure his survival and to find his wife, Mia who went missing after going on a solo trip to make contact with a nearby tribal village.
+She is a linguist and wants to open diplomatic channels with the uncontacted indigenous Yabahuaca people.
 The story is told from the first-person perspective by Jake, who notices that his wife is in danger.
-His only connection to her is through a radio.
+His only connection to her is through the radio.

 Throughout his journey, Jake, as well as the natural dangers in the jungle, encounters a skull-painted splinter faction of the Yabahuaca, the Waraha, who are composed of members of the original tribe who decided to resort to violence against the researchers.